saich9424/SOEN-691-PROJECT/README.md

 The Zomato API provides exhaustive information about each food joint by different filters like location, cuisine, etc. The data is collected using the API.
 The dataset consists of two CSV files.
 One CSV file contains all the different restaurants and their attributes for more than 40k restaurants.
 The other file contains the review provided by different users to those restaurants.
 The rating scale is [1, 5].
 It has more than 1000k rows where each row represents the review and rating given by the user.
 Looking at the number of restaurants and reviews, we think the dataset is big enough for this project.

 * <b>Restaurant.csv </b> : This dataset contains 42K unique restaurants along with different attribues of each restaurants.
-We are interested in the below given columns.
+We have chosen the below given columns:
   * <b>restaurant_id :</b> unique id for restaurant <br />
-    * We have chosen this column to uniquely identify restaurant.
+    * to uniquely identify restaurant.
   * <b>city :</b> where restaurant resides. <br />
-    * We have chosen this column to filter based on city.
+    * to filter based on city.
   * <b>categories :</b> under which category restaurant resides. <br />
-    * We have chosen this column to generate the item profile.
+    * to generate the item profile.
   * <b>total_reviews :</b> number of votes given to particular restaurant <br />
-    * We have chosen this column to put the threshold for a minimum number of votes.
-If the restaurant has total reviews less than five. we have filtered them out.
+    * to put the threshold for a minimum number of votes.
+If the restaurant has total reviews less than five, we have filtered them out.

 * <b>Reviews.csv : </b> This dataset contains more than 1400k rows where each row represents the review and rating given by the user.
 The rating scale is [1, 5].
-We are interested in below given columns.
+We have chosen the below given columns:
   * <b>user_id :</b> unique Id for user. <br />
-    * We have chosen this column to uniquely identify users.
+    * to uniquely identify users.
   * <b>user_rating :</b> rating given by a user to the restaurant. <br />
-    * We have chosen this column if the user wants to filter based on city.
+    * to filter based on city.